msv-lab/f1x/README.md

 More details about f1x can be found in our publication.

+## Warning ##

+f1x is a research prototype and was not designed for production use. f1x executes arbitrary modifications of your source code which may lead to undesirable side effects such as data loss.
+Therefore, it is recommended to run f1x in an isolated environment.
+Apply f1x to a copy of your application, since it can corrupt the source code.

 ## Installation ##

 f1x currently supports Linux-based systems; it was tested on Ubuntu 14.04.